Yellow weather warnings advise of thunderstorms in southern England and Wales

 The threat of thunderstorms comes as many parts have been enjoying a short period of sunny weather.

-Heavy rain is being forecast as the storms are expected to hit the south west and Wales from 8pm on Wednesday through to 8am on Thursday with south east England being affected from 11pm to 6am.
+Heavy rain is forecast, with storms expected to hit the south west and Wales from 8pm on Wednesday through to 8am on Thursday, while south east England is due to be affected from 11pm to 6am.

-Its advisory states: “Thunderstorms are likely at times later this evening and overnight, leading to travel disruption and some flooding.”

-It explains that this could lead to spray and sudden flooding which “could lead to difficult driving conditions and some road closures”.
+The warnings come after the UK experienced its sixth wettest April since records began, according to provisional data.

-The advisory continues: “Where flooding or lightning strikes occur, there is a chance of delays and some cancellations to train and bus services.
+There is also a chance of delays and some cancellations to train and bus services, along with a small possibility of power cuts.

-“There is a slight chance that power cuts could occur and other services to some homes and businesses could be lost.

-“There is a small chance that homes and businesses could be flooded quickly, with damage to some buildings from floodwater, lightning strikes, hail or strong winds.”

 Nicola Maxey, spokeswoman for the Met Office, said that while southern parts will experience heavy rain, northern parts should stay dry and warm.